RPGroup-PBoC/chann_cap/src/image_analysis/ignore_datasets/README.txt

 - 20180328_O3_RBS1027_IPTG_titration_microscopy
 The strain didn't respond to IPTG.
 All the distributions overlap with each other so probably there was contamination with the Auto strain.

+- 20180330_O3_RBS1L_channel_capacity_experiment
+The Delta strain at 0 uM IPTG was contaminated with auto, and when setting the exposure with the Delta strain at 5000uM most of the other strains were oversaturated So all of the strains were not measured correctly with respect to Delta and therefore it doesn't pass our quality criteria